asmodehn/o/README.md

 - We need to think about the IoT future...

-- We need to think about fuzzy logic (inconsistency and robustness)
+- We need to think about fuzzy logic (inconsistency and robustness), as well as https://en.wikipedia.org/wiki/Intuitionistic_logic

-- Probable ingredients : ErlangVM, OTP, lisp-flavored, idris dependent types, interpreted for interractive development, => idris compilation for "debug" monolithic implementation, => Rust compilation for productioni distributed implementation, ontology development for strict specification definition, inference engine from ontology to implementation, visual design / programming, ologs, category/map theory, https://bubbl.us/7520536,
+- Probable ingredients : ErlangVM, OTP, lisp-flavored, idris dependent types, interpreted for interractive development, => idris compilation for "debug" monolithic implementation, => Rust compilation for productioni distributed implementation, ontology development for strict specification definition (check SUMO), inference engine from ontology to implementation, visual design / programming, ologs (Hasse diagram style?) category/map theory, https://bubbl.us/7520536, intuitive human syntax (YAML style), intuitive machine syntax ( Unlambda, SKI calculusa, iota, zot ).

+- Idea for lowlevel compiled "bytecode" representation : Unlambda/SKI/zot binary representation + erlang interpreter (waiting for direct implementation in hardware, somehow.
+FPGA would be a good candidate to demonstrate fine grained distribution capabilities).
+Naming idea : https://en.wikipedia.org/wiki/Kalapas -> Particle Theory may prove hte Universe is a computer ?
+Check also https://en.wikipedia.org/wiki/Mereology

+- We might base our implementation on CAM https://en.wikipedia.org/wiki/Categorical_abstract_machine, or derive some erlang implementation.
+This could also prove useful for visual programming if we can find a functor to https://en.wikipedia.org/wiki/Analytic_geometry.

+- Collaboration and Decision process.
+As always when deciding on a language or any representation, consensus is very difficult to achieve.
+We should be helped here by the language features (integrated analytics), that provide feedback to language developers about the features used or not, and when used (editing time) correcty/incorrectly (at editing time : correctness based on types). this will enable a data driven informed decision process. some non-naive voting system might also be involved.

+- Dogfooding on structured modeled development process ( the development process for any app in the language, can be modeled in the language => the development process of the language itself can be modeled in the language ).